yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

 8. Run Inference for New Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first result has already been obtained during the training call.
+The first test case has already been evaluated during the initial
+training call.

 The remaining cases are evaluated using the trained checkpoint without
-additional training.
+additional operator training.

 .. code-block:: python